toshyss/mini-movie-database/README.md

 Download source code from here.
 Extract the zip file at any location of choice.

 #### Create Schema and Insert Data
-If need to create tables on database. for examples...

  - movies table

 |Row |Type |Order |Null |Default |